ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/98981df7-cc36-4e74-ab68-acf443e039f6)
 <br />
 </p>

-This display shows that the web server failed to connect.
-I used the loopback IP address (127.0.0.1) to test the connection before enabling IIS (Internet Information Service).
+The loopback address is used to check the function of your computer’s network.
+The image above shows the loopback IP address (127.0.0.1) being used for testing before Internet Information Services (IIS) is enabled.

 <br />
 </p>